gmnr/gmnr.github.io/content/about.md

 So this little corner of the internet tries to achieve two things:

 - allows me to share with the world the things that I am passionate about
-- helps me building confidence in writing (and I am always open for<br>
-  [feedback](mailto:guido.minieri@gmail.com), as gnarly as it could be)
+- helps me building confidence in writing (and I am always open for [feedback](mailto:guido.minieri@gmail.com), as gnarly as it could be)

 ---